Virginia Landlord-Tenant Act

 • Use a tenant's security deposit to cover expenses such as tenant damages, unpaid rent, etc.

-Under landlord tenant laws, a landlord is obligated to:
+Under the local Landlord Tenant Act, a Virginia residential landlord is obligated to:

-• Follow the proper procedure when evicting a tenant from your property, squatters being a different matter.
+• Follow the proper procedure when evicting a tenant from your rental, squatters being a different matter.

-• Notify your tenant in writing when looking to make a change to the lease or rental agreement.
+• Notify your tenant in writing when looking to make a change to the written lease agreement or rental agreement.

-• Provide your tenant with a copy of the rental agreement.
+• Provide your tenant with a copy of the written rental agreement.

-• Maintain the peace and quiet of the property.
+• Maintain the peace and quiet of the rental.

 • Provide a habitable rental property that meets the state and local building, health and safety standards.